PederEspen/tdt4250.project/README.md

 ![](Images/Dataset.svg)

 One thing we had to consider was that there is no single root of the dataset.
 Publishers, Authors, Stores and Jobs all exist independently.
 Because XML is naturally hierarchical and prefers having a single root, we chose to add an empty root object which contained links to Publishers, Authors and Stores.
 We also chose to remove the TitleAuthor link from the dataset, and instead linked Titles and Authors directly using EOpposite.
-Lastly, we chose to not include the "jobs" table as the only relevant information it contained was the posistions of the employees, which was instead implemented directly in the Employee class.
+Lastly, we chose to not include the "jobs" table as the only relevant information it contained was the job descriptions of the employees, which was instead implemented directly in the Employee class.
 The below image shows the final ecore model:

 ![](Images/Model.png)